Stockland is paying $300 million for a 1,121 hectare Melbourne development – understood to be Australia’s largest individual land transaction.

-Stockland now has $3.3 billion in Victorian housing projects under control with the capacity to yield 15,621 lots.
+Stockland now has $3.3 billion Victorian housing development pipeline – all up c15,621 lots.